City-of-Helsinki/bestpractice/dependency-tracking.md

 Has only CLI for Python.
 Node has everything Automatically filters repos to those that can be supported Has a dashboard
+Just got full Python support
+Does subdependencies (called deep dependencies)
+Checks only for security problems, not all updates Three Python repos couldn't complete the test, refreshing didn't help.
+No error messages.
+Problem with Pillow CVE that is already fixed
+Uses python2.7 and installs with pip; cannot handle dependencies that require python3 or headers like gdal

 ## pyup.io
 Only Python